On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Open questions

 \section{Open questions}

-We have completely classified expressibility of temporal CSPs in the logics FP, FPC, and Datalog.
+We have completely classified expressibility of temporal CSPs in the logics FPC, FP, and Datalog.
 Our results show that all of the characterisations known for finite-domain CSPs fail for temporal CSPs.
 However, we have also seen new universal-algebraic conditions that characterise expressibility in FP simultaneously for finite-domain CSPs and for temporal CSPs.
-It is an open problem to find such conditions for reducts of finitely bounded homogeneous structures $\struct{B}$ in general.
-In this context, we ask the following questions. \begin{enumerate} \item Is $\CSP(\struct{B})$ inexpressible in FP whenever $\Pol(\struct{B})$ does not satisfy the minor condition $\mathcal{E}_{k,k+1}$ for all but finitely many $k \geq 2$? \item We ask the previous question for the pseudo-minor condition $\mathcal{E}_{k,k+1}'$ instead of $\mathcal{E}_{k,k+1}$. \item If $\CSP(\struct{B})$ is in FPC, is it also in FP?
-To the best of our knowledge, this could hold for CSPs in general, even without the assumption that $\struct{B}$ is a reduct of a finitely bounded homogeneous structure. \end{enumerate} An important candidate for a logic for \textsc{PTime} is \emph{choiceless polynomial time (CPT) with counting}~\cite{blass2002polynomial}. \begin{enumerate}[resume] \item Does CPT with counting capture \textsc{PTime} for CSPs of reducts of finitely bounded homogeneous structures? \end{enumerate} This question is also open if $\struct{B}$ is finite.
-We also include the following more specific questions which we believe might be easier to approach. \begin{enumerate}[resume] \item Is $\CSP(\mathbb{Q};\mathrm{X})$ expressible in CPT with counting or even without counting? \item Is $\CSP(\{0,1\};1\mathrm{IN}3)$ inexpressible in CPT with counting? \end{enumerate}
+It is an open problem to find such conditions in the more general setting of the infinite-domain tractability conjecture: \begin{conjecture}[\cite{barto2019equations}] Let $\struct{B}$ be a reduct of a finitely bounded homogeneous structure.
+Then one of the following holds. \begin{enumerate} \item $\struct{B}$ pp-constructs $(\{0,1\};1\mathrm{IN}3)$ (and consequently, $\CSP(\struct{B})$ is NP-complete); \item $\struct{B}$ is solvable in polynomial time. \end{enumerate} \end{conjecture} For $\struct{B}$ as in Conjecture~\ref{conjecture}, we ask the following questions: \begin{enumerate} \item Is $\CSP(\struct{B})$ inexpressible in FP whenever $\Pol(\struct{B})$ does not satisfy the minor condition $\mathcal{E}_{k,k+1}$ for all but finitely many $k \geq 2$? \item We ask the previous question for the pseudo-minor condition $\mathcal{E}_{k,k+1}'$ instead of $\mathcal{E}_{k,k+1}$. \item If $\CSP(\struct{B})$ is in FPC, is it also in FP?
+To the best of our knowledge, this could hold for CSPs in general, even without the additional assumptions on $\struct{B}$. \end{enumerate}